Providing Music Therapy Services

 NICU Music Therapist, Board Certified Music Therapist, Owner

 Jill received her Bachelor's degree in Psychology from Shepherd University before studying Music Therapy at Shenandoah University where she completed a 7-month clinical internship at Grafton Integrated Health Network in Winchester, VA.
 Through clinical placements, she has worked with children and adults with intellectual and developmental disabilities, various hospital departments, adolescents with mental health needs, and adults with mental health needs in an inpatient mental health center.
-She has completed specialized training in NICU Music Therapy and Music Therapy Assisted Child Birth.
-Currently, she is pursuing a Master's degree in Clinical Mental Health Counseling from Bradley University.
+She has completed specialized training in NICU Music Therapy, and Music Therapy Assisted Child Birth.
+Additionally, she holds a Master's degree in Clinical Mental Health Counseling from Bradley University.
 Jill is a Resident in Counseling, working with children, adolescents, and adults in a community mental health setting.

 "My personal philosophy of music therapy is one that incorporates a whole-body, client-centered approach.
 I believe that the body can go through the motions but a deeper level of therapy can occur when the unconscious mind (feelings, thoughts, urges, anxieties, etc.) is also a focus.
 I see music as a bridge that allows the body a way to speak when the mind can’t find the words, and it’s through music therapy where this opportunity can be provided.
 The way music can be used is as unique as the clients being served leading to the ability to tailor sessions to the specific needs and strengths of the client(s)."